acoustic-content-samples/sample-wch-node-wrapper/README.md

 ---

 ## Delivery
-TODO.
-Idea is to have two options.
+Currently the delivery APIs are not part of this demo.
+(But this will change over time :) ) But the Idea is to have two options:
 1) Directly retrieve published assets for consumtion in node e.g. JS, JSON or other files.
 2) Get a list of delivery URLs targeting the items of a delivery search.
-Those then can be used in your HTML, JS templates for further actions.
+These then can be used in your HTML, JS templates.

 ## Next steps
 This is a living sample.
 The goal is to slowly increase the api coverage to 100%.
 Also the strucuture of this sample will change when the delivery apis are fully available for better separation of concern.